bk10aao/CustomMap/README.md

 16. `int size()` - returns number of items in map.
 17. `String toString()` - returns string representation of map.
 18. `Collection<V> values()` - returns a collection of all values associated to keys in map.

+## Build and Test

+1. To build and test the project run command `./gradlew clean build`
+2. To test the project run command `gradle test --tests CustomMapTest`